Funeral costs in Victoria: a golden autumn tree avenue in a memorial park

 Regional Victorian cemeteries generally have lower plot prices than metro Melbourne, though specific data is limited.

-The VIC paradox: lowest floor, highest average
+The VIC paradox: lowest floor, highest ceiling

-Victoria demonstrates why state averages can mislead.
-The state average ($8,200) includes burial funerals carrying $13,000+ cemetery components alongside direct cremations under $2,000, so the headline figure describes almost no real family.
+Victoria demonstrates why a single state average can mislead.
+Any such number has to average burial funerals carrying $14,000-plus cemetery components against direct cremations under $2,000, so the headline figure describes almost no real family.
+There is no official price index for Victoria in any case.

 Where you land depends on the type of funeral, not the postcode.
 A family choosing direct cremation through a budget or charitable provider in Victoria can pay less than families in any other state, while a family choosing a traditional burial in metropolitan Melbourne will pay among the most in the country.
 The service type you choose matters more than which state you live in.